leozxliu/lammps/doc/src/fix_msst.rst

 reads a restart file, so that the operation of the fix continues in an uninterrupted fashion.

+The cumulative energy change in the system imposed by this fix is included in the :doc:`thermodynamic output <thermo_style>` keywords *ecouple* and *econserve*.
+See the :doc:`thermo_style <thermo_style>` doc page for details.

+This fix computes a global scalar which can be accessed by various :doc:`output commands <Howto_output>`.
+The scalar is the same cumulative energy change due to this fix described in the previous paragraph.
+The scalar value calculated by this fix is "extensive".

 The progress of the MSST can be monitored by printing the global scalar and global vector quantities computed by the fix.

-The scalar is the cumulative energy change due to the fix.
-This is also the energy added to the potential energy by the :doc:`fix_modify <fix_modify>` *energy* command.
-With this command, the thermo keyword *etotal* prints the conserved quantity of the MSST dynamic equations.
-This can be used to test if the MD timestep is sufficiently small for accurate integration of the dynamic equations.
-See also :doc:`thermo_style <thermo_style>` command.
+As mentioned above, the scalar is the cumulative energy change due to the fix.
+By monitoring the thermodynamic *econserve* output, this can be used to test if the MD timestep is sufficiently small for accurate integration of the dynamic equations.

-The global vector contains four values in this order:
+The global vector contains four values in the following order.
+The vector values output by this fix are "intensive".

-[\ *dhugoniot*\ , *drayleigh*\ , *lagrangian\_speed*, *lagrangian\_position*]
+[\ *dhugoniot*\ , *drayleigh*\ , *lagrangian_speed*,
+*lagrangian_position*]

 1. *dhugoniot* is the departure from the Hugoniot (temperature units).
 2. *drayleigh* is the departure from the Rayleigh line (pressure units).
-3. *lagrangian\_speed* is the laboratory-frame Lagrangian speed (particle velocity) of the computational cell (velocity units).
+3. *lagrangian_speed* is the laboratory-frame Lagrangian speed (particle velocity) of the computational cell (velocity units).
-4. *lagrangian\_position* is the computational cell position in the reference frame moving at the shock speed.
+4. *lagrangian_position* is the computational cell position in the reference frame moving at the shock speed.
 This is usually a good estimate of distance of the computational cell behind the shock front.

 To print these quantities to the log file with descriptive column headers, the following LAMMPS commands are suggested:

 .. code-block:: LAMMPS

-   fix              msst all msst z fix_modify       msst energy yes variable dhug    equal f_msst[1] variable dray    equal f_msst[2] variable lgr_vel equal f_msst[3] variable lgr_pos equal f_msst[4] thermo_style     custom step temp ke pe lz pzz etotal v_dhug v_dray v_lgr_vel v_lgr_pos f_msst
+   fix              msst all msst z variable dhug    equal f_msst[1] variable dray    equal f_msst[2] variable lgr_vel equal f_msst[3] variable lgr_pos equal f_msst[4] thermo_style     custom step temp ke pe lz pzz econserve v_dhug v_dray v_lgr_vel v_lgr_pos f_msst

-These fixes compute a global scalar and a global vector of 4 quantities, which can be accessed by various :doc:`output commands
-<Howto_output>`.
-The scalar values calculated by this fix are
-"extensive"; the vector values are "intensive".

 Restrictions
 """"""""""""

 This fix style is part of the SHOCK package.
 It is only enabled if LAMMPS was built with that package.
 See the :doc:`Build package